tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 The value of `identifier` key is a string that can be used to refer to a particular proxy from other dictionaries, specifically those defined in {{destinations}}.
-The string value is an arbitrary JSON string.
+The string value is an arbitrary JSON string (allowing any format valid for a JSON string as defined in {{Section 7 of JSON}}).
 Identifier values MAY be duplicated across different proxy dictionaries in the `proxies` array, which indicates that all references from other dictionaries to a particular identifier value apply to all matching proxies.
 Proxies without the `identifier` key are expected to accept any